kawaiiforums/wsredis-server/README.md

 - the `wsredis-server` Node.js application managing WebSockets connections, listening to Redis channels, verifying permissions and broadcasting message objects.

 ### Dependencies
+- PHP >= 7.0
 - https://github.com/phpredis/phpredis

 ### Setup
+Place the `wsredis-server` directory, containing the Node.js application, outside the WWW root and place the remaining directories in the MyBB's main directory.

 Install the MyBB plugin and configure connection settings for Redis, WebSockets server, the token key, allowed origin hosts and values as needed in the plugin's settings and the app's _config.js_ file.

 Run `npm install` in the `wsredis-server` directory to install the Node.js app dependencies and run `npm start` to start the application.